jumosqu12/ScreenPlayArchitecture/README.md

 }
 ```

-or if is a new project execute this script in the root directory of your project.
+If it is a new project, execute this script in the root directory of your project.

 ```sh
 echo "plugins {